Manu’s Menu

 Use the wrinkle test with a cold plate from the freezer.
 Place a small spoonful of jam on it, return it for a couple of minutes, then nudge it.
 If it wrinkles, it’s ready.

-Can I use frozen mulberries for jam?
+Can I use frozen mulberries for this Homemade Mulberry Jam recipe?

 Absolutely.
 Frozen mulberries work very well.
 Thaw them first and drain excess liquid before cooking.
 The result will be just as delicious as using fresh fruit.